SuryanshuBanerjee/tempmitra/README.md

 # MITRA - J&K Mental Health Support Platform

+THIS IS ONLY THE FIRST DEMO PROTOTYPE BUILT IN 24 HOURS.
 A comprehensive digital psychological intervention system for college students, specifically designed for the Jammu & Kashmir region.
 MITRA provides AI-guided support, counselor booking, resource hub, peer community, and crisis intervention in a culturally sensitive, multilingual environment.

 ## Features